State control – the NZBB versus the B stations

 In 1932 the Radio Broadcasting Company (RBC) was replaced by a government agency, the New Zealand Broadcasting Board (NZBB), which inherited the RBC’s stations.
 The number of stations and range of programmes increased, but the conservative nature of broadcasting did not change.
 Programmes on state-owned stations generally followed a formal structure resembling a concert.
 Evening broadcasts sometimes included an interval, and close-down was never later than 10.00 p.m.

-An informal code stipulated that broadcasters avoid any vulgarity or political and social controversy.
-Significant ‘controversial’ visitors to New Zealand were prohibited from broadcasting, including the Indian philosopher Krishnamurti and British monetary reformer C. H. Douglas.
-The state controlled A stations were often criticised for bland and unpopular programming.
+An informal code stipulated that broadcasters avoid any vulgarity or political or social controversy.
+‘Controversial’ visitors to New Zealand were prohibited from broadcasting, including the Indian philosopher Krishnamurti and British monetary reformer C. H. Douglas.
+The state-controlled A stations were often criticised for bland and unpopular programming.

 They’re playing our tune